A stroke can strike anyone anytime — at any age.

 As the recent study reported, younger people would benefit from regular health screenings sooner, especially for diabetes and high blood pressure.
 Just as important, awareness about the risks and signs of a stroke is one of the best ways to prevent one or recover from one — no matter what your age.

-What are doing to prevent stroke at your age?
+What are you doing to prevent stroke at your age?
 Share your thoughts and tips @providence.

 Find a doctor